MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 Legend

 1. The command bar shows that you're in **Editing** mode.
 When there's multiple editors, you'll see their avatar.
-1. The area that's being edited is highlighted and shows the maker's avatar.
+1. The area that's being edited by another maker is highlighted and shows their initials.
 1. The left-hand navigation pane in Power Apps Studio displays the app's structure, indicating which part of the app is being edited by another maker.

 > [!NOTE]